 Alaska Native voters in the Yukon-Kuskokwim region of Western Alaska give the Yup’ik language primary ballot translations mixed reviews.
 All eight of the Yup’ik voters that KYUK talked with said they needed help understanding what they were voting on.

+A referendum to repeal Gov. Sean Parnell’s signature oil tax law is trailing by nearly 7,000 votes, and its opponents are now declaring victory.
 When the first returns came in, the referendum was up by exactly five votes.
 The Vote Yes Repeal the Giveaway team marched into Anchorage’s Election Central cheering enthusiastically and believing momentum was on their side.

 Unofficial results of Tuesday’s primary election are in, and it looks like there may be one upset in the Valley.
 Mat-Su Borough Assemblyman Jim Colver could upset incumbent Eric Feige for the Republican nomination for the House District 9 race.
 Former state representative Bill Stoltze won the Republican nod for the Senate District F.